 Changing FRP Technology

-One of the basic reasons FRP has become so important is that this kind of composite material is infinitely adaptable.
+One of the primary reasons FRP has become so important is its high adaptability.
 The properties of a particular FRP can be adjusted depending upon the particular fibers used (whether glass, carbon, Kevlar, or something else) as well as the polymer (epoxy, polyester, etc.).
-The finished product is also affected by additives used and the manufacturing process itself.
+The final product is also influenced by the additives used and the manufacturing process.

-This means that there will continue to be a lot of room for experimentation and innovation in each of these areas (fibers, polymers, additives, and fabrication process).
-We certainly expect developments that will build upon the particular strengths FRPs already have, such as durability and strength.
+This means that there will remain substantial room for experimentation and innovation in each of these areas (fibers, polymers, additives, and fabrication processes).
+We expect developments that will build on the particular strengths FRPs already possess, such as durability and strength.

 We want to highlight two recent technological developments that we expect to become increasingly important in the years ahead.